jes-sherborne/secret-server/docs/ubuntu-installation-guide.md

 Use your favorite text editor to create the configuration file.
 You can do something like `pico /var/secret-server/config.json`

-Here's a typical config file for an AWS instance:
+Here's a typical config file for an AWS instance.
+For more details, see the [config file reference](config-file-reference.md)

 ```json
 {